sushant5101/Hangman_GUI_based/README.md

 v1.0: made a start of the journey, made a small window with level choosing option.

 v1.1: Updated the ui little bit added footer to the website, and some small changes.

+v1.2: Added favicon to the page, one text box to take user input.